Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 During our stay in Dublin, we visited several of the capital’s fascinating museums including Dublinia, which explores the city’s Viking past.

-We also paid a visit to the Jeannie Johnston, a replica of one of the emigrant ships which carried people to North America during the Great Famine of the mid-19th century.
+We also paid a visit to the Jeannie Johnston.
+This is a replica of one of the emigrant ships which carried people to North America during the Great Famine of the mid-19th century.

 Of course, our visit to Dublin wouldn’t be complete without popping into Temple Bar, a vibrant part of the city that’s packed with lively pubs and bars.

-But we also enjoyed the peace and quiet of St Stephen’s Green, and wandered around the stunning State Apartments of Dublin Castle.
+But we also enjoyed the peace of St Stephen’s Green, and wandered around the stunning State Apartments of Dublin Castle.

 Having a car with us gave me the option of driving into the city rather than taking the bus.
-It also meant that we could head out of the city to spend a morning in the nearby coastal village of Howth.
+It also meant that we could head out of the city to visit the nearby coastal village of Howth.

 I’ll be writing more about our visit to Dublin soon